rozek/blockly-ai-playground/README.md

 The loop body is executed over and over again - until the loop is exited using the block shown above.

+A Blockly program may contain several event loops - but only one of them may be running at the same tine.

 #### Enabling ####

 Often, a programmer wants to prevent buttons to be clicked or new data entered into input fields.
 Typical situations are